 Bushido (武士道, lit. “the Way of the Warrior”; 武士 bushi “warrior”) refers to a set of norms constituting a code of conduct for the Japanese warrior class.
-Influenced by Confucianism, Zen Buddhism and Shintoism, bushidō had not been formally codified prior to the Edo period.
+Influenced by Confucianism, Zen Buddhism and Shintoism, bushidō had not been formally codified before the Edo period.

 The Principles of Bushido

-Bushidō was a strict code that demanded loyalty, devotion, and honor to the death.
-Under bushidō, if a samurai failed to uphold his honor he could regain it by performing seppuku (ritual suicide).
+Bushidō was a strict code that demanded loyalty, devotion, and honour to the death.
+Under bushidō, if a samurai failed to uphold his honour, he could regain it by performing seppuku (ritual suicide).

 Bushidō is therefore based on the following principles:

 - Loyalty or devotion (忠義 【ちゅうぎ】 chūgi): referring to a samurai’s total allegiance and loyalty to his feudal master.

 - Morality or rectitude (義 【ぎ】 gi)

 - Honour (名誉 【めいよ】 meiyo)

 - Respect or gratitude (礼 【れい】 rei)

 - Honesty or fidelity (誠(P); 実 【まこと】 Makoto)